New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Introduction

 Here $X\succeq 0$ means `$X$ symmetric and positive semidefinite'.
 It is clear that~$q_m \geq \alpha_m$, as any feasible~$x$ for~$q_m$ gives a feasible~$X=xx\T$ for~$\alpha_m$ with the same objective value.
-The values~$\alpha_k$ for~$k\leq 7$ were computed by De Klerk, Maharry, Pasechnik, Richter, and Salazar~\cite{klerkcrossing}.
+The values~$\alpha_m$ for~$m\leq 7$ were computed by De Klerk, Maharry, Pasechnik, Richter, and Salazar~\cite{klerkcrossing}.
 Dobre and Vera~\cite{dobrevera} computed a better lower bound on~$q_7$ using semidefinite approximations of the copositive cone.
 The values~$\alpha_8$ and~$\alpha_9$ were computed by De Klerk, Pasechnik and Schrijver~\cite{regular}, who used the regular $*$-representation to reduce the semidefinite programs in size.
 The regular $*$-representation found several applications (see, e.g.,~\cite{laurent} for an application in coding theory).
-However, a block-diagonalization which exploits the full symmetry has never been developed for~$\alpha_m$.
-In this paper, we show how a full block-diagonalization can be obtained, which allows us to compute the value~$\alpha_{10}$.
+In this paper, we show how a full block-diagonalization can be obtained, where we exploit properties of the representation theory of the symmetric group for computational efficiency.
+This allows us to compute the value~$\alpha_{10}$.

+A full symmetry reduction for computing~$\alpha_m$ has been developed before by Hymabaccus and Pasechnik~\cite{HP20}.
+Their method can be used to decompose representations of finite groups exactly.
+Due to the generic nature of their algorithm, they work with representation matrices instead of vectors in the representative sets.
+This costs a lot of memory (and time), so they only reach~$\alpha_7$ with their method.
+In the crossing number case, the coefficients in their block-diagonalization contain irrational numbers, potentially leading to rounding issues in floating-point computations.
+An advantage of our approach is, apart from being more memory and time efficient, that it results in an exact block-diagonalization with integer coefficients.

+Our symmetry reduction consists of three steps.
+First, we use classical representation theory of the symmetric group~$S_m$ to decompose a well-known permutation module.
+Secondly, we we use an elementary but crucial observation given in Proposition~\ref{representativeprop}, to transform this decomposition into a decomposition of~$\R^{Z_m}$ as $S_m$-module.
+Proposition~\ref{representativeprop} has potential for a wide array of applications, for example, it can also be directly applied to a problem in coding theory, which we describe in Remark~\ref{codingremark} below.
+The third and final step in our block-diagonalization takes into account a separate $\{\pm 1 \}$-action, in Proposition~\ref{s2proposition}.